 It also enhances your existing sports subscriptions — if you happen to subscribe to another premium sports streaming service, like MLB.tv or NHL.tv, you’ll be able to access out-of-market games through the ESPN app.

 ESPN also owns exclusive rights to UFC pay-per-views, making ESPN+ the only place where you can stream the promotion’s biggest matches.
 Those events don’t all come free with an ESPN+ subscription, however.
 Fight Nights are included, but each PPV will cost an extra $60 on top of your existing subscription fees.
-Next PPV event is UFC 249 on April 18 between Khabib Nurmagomedov and Tony Ferguson.
-Here’s where you can stay up to date with UFC results, scheduled fights, top fighters and more.
+Here’s where you can stay up to date with UFC results, scheduled fights, top fighters, and more.

 In addition to live sports, ESPN+ also includes a wide variety of classic and original ESPN content.
-ESPN+ is the home to the entire 30 for 30 documentary library, including hit sports docs like the complete, Academy Award-winning O.J Simpson: Made in America series and This Magic Moment.
-Original content includes NBA Rooks, which follows NBA rookies in their first season; Peyton’s Places, Peyton Manning’s show discussing NFL history, current events, interviews, and more; Detail, a show that features elite athletes like Kobe Bryant, Daniel Cormier, Manning, and more breaking down film as they would in the pros; and much more.
+ESPN+ is home to the entire 30 for 30 documentary library, including hit sports docs like the new Michael Jordan series The Last Dance, the complete, Academy Award-winning O.J Simpson: Made in America series, and Long Gone Summer.
+Original content includes NBA Rooks, which follows NBA rookies in their first season; The Boardroom with KD, Kevin Durant’s show about the business side of sports; Peyton’s Places, Peyton Manning’s show discussing NFL history, current events, interviews, and more; Detail, a show that features elite athletes like Kobe Bryant, Daniel Cormier, Manning, and more breaking down film as they would in the pros; and much more.

 After hiring House of Highlights founder Omar Raja, ESPN renewed its commitment to digital programming by renovating a 2,750-square-foot studio space dedicated to all things digital.
 Now, ESPN plans to air more than 500 live original shows across ESPN+ and other platforms like YouTube, Twitter, Snapchat, and Facebook.